Our Stories

 Since I did not own a DSLR, I rented camera equipment from the University of Arizona's information technology services.
 I taught myself how to use DSLRs by watching YouTube videos and photography sessions with my mentors.
 Photography became one of my favorite hobbies, which also benefits me professionally.

-I shoot with a Canon Mark IV.
+I photograph with a Canon Mark IV.
 My favorite lenses are Canon EF 70-200mm f/2.8L IS USM III and Canon EF 24-70mm f/2.8L USM II.
-I also enjoy shooting with my iPhone 13 and using the mobile Lightroom app to edit my photos.
+I also enjoy shooting with my iPhone and using the mobile Lightroom app to edit my photos.

 Contact